First order Martingale model risk and semi-static hedging: Notations and Definitions

-Clearly, the linear functional derivative is defined up to a constant which will be irrelevant throughout this paper.
-In the linear case $ g ( \mu ) = \int_{\X} f \mathrm{d} \mu$, for some continuous map $f$ with $p$-polynomial growth, the linear functional derivative is the constant (in $\mu$) map $ \delta_m g ( \mu, x ) = f(x) $ for all $\mu \in \Pc_p \big( \X \big) $ , $ x \in \X $.
-We recall that, up to technical conditions, the Lions' derivative coincides with the Wasserstein gradient and is given by $\partial_x\delta_m$, see \citeauthor{CarmonaDelarue} \cite{CarmonaDelarue}.
-We also recall that this definition is equivalent to the existence of such a continuous function $\delta_mg$ satisfying:
+Clearly, the linear functional derivative is defined up to an additive constant which will be irrelevant throughout this article.
+In the linear case $ g ( \mu ) = \int_{\X} f \mathrm{d} \mu$, for some continuous map $f$ with $p-$polynomial growth, the linear functional derivative is the constant (in $\mu$) map $ \delta_m g ( \mu, x ) = f(x) $ for all $\mu \in \Pc_p ( \X ) $ , $ x \in \X $.
+We note that, under technical conditions, the Lions' derivative coincides with the Wasserstein gradient and is given by $\partial_x\delta_m$, see \citeauthor{CarmonaDelarue} \cite{CarmonaDelarue}.
+This definition is equivalent to the existence of such a continuous function $\delta_mg$ such that the following holds:

-\section{Main results}
+\section{Main Results}

-Our objective is to obtain the first order correction at the origin $r=0$ of the lower and upper distributionally robust evaluations of some criterion $g(\mu)$ under various subsets of hedging instruments.
+Our objective is to obtain the first-order correction at the origin $r=0$ of the lower and upper distributionally robust evaluations of some criterion $g(\mu)$ under various subsets of hedging instruments.